 Convert Watt-second to Decajoule (Ws to Decajoule)

-Watt-second (Ws) and Decajoule (Decajoule) are both units of length.
+Watt-second (Ws) and Decajoule (Decajoule) are both units of energy.
 With the conversion form below, you can effortlessly and accurately convert watt-second to decajoule.
-This free online calculator tool makes it simple and easy to perform the conversion from Ws to Decajoule.
+This free online calculator tool makes it simple and easy to perform the conversion from Ws unit to the Decajoule unit.

 One Watt-second is equal to 0.1 Decajoule.